dspcosta/movie-search-app/README.md

 # movie-search-app
 This is an APP to search and retrieve information about movies!
-This APP works retrieving data from OMDB API
+This APP works retrieving data from OMDB API.